lemoncheesecake/lemoncheesecake/README.md

 ```

 All lemoncheesecake classes, functions, decorators needed in testsuites can be safely imported through a wild import of the `lemoncheesecake` package.
-A testsuite module must inherit from the TestSuite class, in case you load your test classes using the `import_testsuites_in_directory` function of the launcher package, it is required that your class name has the same name as its module container.
+A testsuite module must inherit from the TestSuite class, in case you load your test classes using the `import_testsuites_from_directory` function of the launcher package, it is required that your class name has the same name as its module container.
 A testsuite can contains several tests and sub testsuites.
 The `@test` decorator takes a description as argument and make an object method a test of the testsuite.
 The first line of the test is a call to step that will group the following logs and checks.
 Each new call to the step function creates a new step at the test level.
 Once we have performed an http/API call using urllib2, the first thing we do is to check for HTTP code status.
 We use the assert_eq function for that.
 Each checker function is available in two forms:
 - one with a `check_` prefix, it will perform the requested check, add the result in the report, and the test will continue (whatever of the outcome of test is)
 - the other one with an `assert_` prefix, it behaves like check_ but stops the test (it raises an AbortTest exception) if the check fails